dprabin25/BioShift/README.md

   ⚠ Important: Treat this key like a password — never share it or commit it to public code repositories.

 ### 4. Graphviz
- > You can install it through conda.
+ You can install it through conda.
 Run the following:

- >> conda install anaconda::graphviz
+ 'conda install anaconda::graphviz'

 ## How to prepare input files